Developing superpowers as a result of growing up with a toxic person

 But what if you turned those around and gave them a positive spin?

-This list was compiled from responses given in a support-group for Scapegoat Adult Children of Narcissists.
-They were asked the question: What superpowers have you developed because you lived with a toxic person?
+This list was compiled from responses given in a support group for Scapegoat Adult Children of Narcissists.
+They were asked the question: What superpowers have you developed because you lived with a mentally ill, dysfunctional, or toxic person?

 Here are some of the responses these incredible people provided.
 I hope this list gives you a new sense of personal power and helps you recognize more of what makes you awesome!